Planar orthogonal polynomials and boundary universality in the random normal matrix model: Preliminaries

 Let $\phi$ be a strictly subharmonic function on $\C$.
 H{\"o}rmander's classical result states that the inhomogeneous $\bar\partial$-equation

 can be solved for any datum $f\in L^2_\text{loc}(\C)$ with the estimate

 Taking this a starting point, in \cite{ahm1}, Ameur, Hedenmalm, and Makarov investigate the case when the solution $u$ is constrained by an additional polynomial growth condition at infinity.
 We now describe this result.
-To this end, let $L^2_{\phi,n}(\C)$ denote the subspace of $L^2_\phi(\C)$ subject to the growth restraint
+Recall from Subsection~\ref{ss:notation} that $L^2_{\phi,n}(\C)$ denotes the subspace of $L^2_\phi(\C)$ subject to the growth restraint

 near infinity.
-The polynomial growth Bergman space $A^2_{\phi,n}$ is analogously defined.
+The polynomial growth Bergman space $A^2_{\phi,n}(\C)$ is analogously defined there.
+We will consider these spaces with $\phi=2m Q$.